apyrros/auto_emr/README.md

 # auto_emr
-This is a simple example of how to use autohotkey and Ollama with mistral to interact with a popular EHR/EMR software and get summarized data back
+This is a simple example of how to use autohotkey (Windows) and Ollama with Mistral to interact with a popular EHR/EMR software and get summarized data back.

 # Cloning the repository
 git clone https://github.com/apyrros/auto_emr